MesterMan03/Bedlessbot/README.md

 Finally, set up `src/config.ts`.
 Use `src/config.ts.example` as a template.

-1. **Set up secret**:
+6. (optional) **Set up secret**:

 If you want to use the [machine-learning API](https://github.com/MesterMan03/Bedlessbot-API), you must provide the secret you generated for the API.
 Create a `secret` file in the root directory and paste the secret in it (it should be a hexadecimal string).

-7. (optional) Set up test.localhost domain:
+7. (optional) **Set up test.localhost domain**:

 For hCaptcha to work, you cannot use localhost.
-Therefore, you can set up a domain in your hosts file.
+To fix this, you can set up a domain in your hosts file.
 Add the following line to your hosts file:

 ```
 127.0.0.1 test.localhost